 Private collection curated by Michelle D’Souza alongside Richard Wilson and Xiaobai Su, 2015

-Shortlisted by the Contemporary Arts Society for commission of a signature sculptural or applied artwork for the interior atrium of Princes House (BAFTA), 2015
+Shortlisted by the Contemporary Arts Society for commission of a signature artwork for the interior atrium of Princes House (BAFTA), 2015

 ‘Tree x Office’, Hoxton Square.
 Tree pavilion in collaboration with Natalie Jeremijenko and in partnership with Hackney Council, Groundwork and Arts Admin, part of 2 Degrees Festival and London Festival of Architecture, 2015

 ‘The Art of Burning Man’, Lights of Soho.
 Featured artists in group show, 2015

 ‘Interface’, 223 Gallery, Waterloo.
 Solo Exhibition, supported by Arts Council England (video), 2015

 Arts Council Award to develop ‘Interface: Light Paintings’ working with glass blowers, optics and lighting specialists, 2014–2015